teesha902/FYP_ASMLab/readme.md

 8. [X] Change trajectory polar to trajectory vs distance from LED at start (closer to led is lower)
 9. [ ] change colorbar to reflect actual colors

-# Additions
+## Files

-**main.ipynb** - main jupyter notebook to run everything.
-Use this to interact with the entire repository.
+**main.ipynb** - main jupyter notebook to run LED times and post-DLC analysis.

-**LED_times.py** - Script for running LED analysis.
+**scripts/LED_times.py** - Script for running LED analysis.
 Contains video processing, mask creation, clustering analysis and re-analysis of problematic videos.
 More info available in the readme in scripts folder, and in the script itself.

-**data_mm_analyse.py** - Script for running data integrity checks like null/low likelihood and jittery frames, converting pixels to mm, and running the instantaneous analysis such as calculating distance travelled, speed and acceleration.
+**scripts/data_mm_analyse.py** - Script for running data integrity checks like null/low likelihood and jittery frames, converting pixels to mm, and running the instantaneous analysis such as calculating distance travelled, speed and acceleration etc.

-**data_integrity.py** - Contains code used by `data_mm_analyse.py` for data integrity checks, mainly for checking overall missing data, and calculating jittery frames.
+**scripts/data_integrity.py** - Contains code used by `data_mm_analyse.py` for data integrity checks, mainly for checking overall missing data, and calculating jittery frames.

-**dist_vel_acc.py** - Contains code used by `data_mm_analyse.py` for converting mm to distance travelled, speed and acceleration per frame respectively.
+**scripts/dist_vel_acc.py** - Contains code used by `data_mm_analyse.py` for converting mm to distance travelled, speed and acceleration per frame respectively.

-**SUBSET_CSV_M.py** - script for creating MANUAL subsets.
-Contains subset parsing and creating individual csvs for each subset for each original DLC csv.
-Input is DLC csvs path, output path, and the subsets needed.
-Subsets are given as "[(-6, -3)...(-3, 'start'), ('start','end'), ('end', 3)....(4,6)]", in which 'start' and 'end' denote LED event.
-Currently, only the first led event in the video is used.
-Subsets can be designed completely arbitrarily by the user.
+## Visualisations

+Several visualisations are created by `visualisation_<exp set>.ipynb` notebooks.
+These notebooks are used to create visualisations for the data, and are not used for data processing.
+The visualisations are saved in the `data/visualisation/<exp set>/` folder.

+To create visualisations for a new set of data, copy the template notebook and rename it.
+Then, define the experiment name and the paths, and run the cells.

+First, a LED df and a pre-LED df are created.
+This is done to benchmark the animal against itself, and is used in dabest plots later.
+CSVs with no LED time are skipped.
+For the non-LED df, a subset of same duration as LED time but occuring before it with decent data quality is chosen.
+If multiple valid subsets exist, a random subset is chosen.

+After creating the dataframes, the visualisations are created.
+Currently, the following visualisations are created:

 ## New folder structure